Environmental Stewardship: Wastewater Treatment

-This training program is designed to be beneficial for operators and supervisors of wastewater pretreatments systems at job shop and captive shops performing metal finishing operations such as electroplating and or anodizing.
-The course can also benefit sales personnel at wastewater treatment equipment suppliers.
+This training program was developed for operators and supervisors of wastewater pretreatments systems at job shop and captive shops performing metal finishing operations such as electroplating and anodizing. course can also benefit sales personnel at wastewater treatment equipment suppliers.

-- Have knowledge of the basic chemical reactions conducted in wastewater treatment
+- Understand the basic chemical reactions conducted in wastewater treatment.

 - 1. Chemistry of Water, Part 1

 - This is a two-part lesson detailing the relationship between chemical principles and water quality.
 The first part of this lesson will provide a basic background in inorganic chemistry for wastewater treatment operators, including basic chemical reactions of waste treatment.
 Concepts such as specific gravity, the definition of pH, acids, bases, inorganics and organics are discussed.